FaithFolusayo/Power-BI/README.md

 The combination of Yombu and Prescott performed poorly resulting in the highest defect quantity(3.22M) while the combination of Wikido and Middletown experience the highest downtime (2923 hours).
 This suggests that certain vendor-plant combinations are more prone to operational inefficiencies and quality issues.

-5. Is there a particular combination of vendor and material that perform poorly?
+4. Is there a particular combination of vendor and material that perform poorly?

 The combination of EdgeBlab and Raw Materials performed poorly resulting in the highest defect quantity (app 6.35M) while the combination of Feedfire and Corrugate had the highest downtime (approximately 568 hours).
 These material-vendor combinations represent significant problem areas.
 Across the table, Raw materials and Corrugate material type generated more defect quantity and downtime compare to other material types.
 Therefore, majority of vendors supplying raw materials and corrugate are causing high defect quantity.

-7. Performance comparison of vendor-material combinations across plants location.
+5. Performance comparison of vendor-material combinations across plants location.

 The analysis of vendor and material performance across different plants location using a Map chart reveal inconsistencies.
 The analysis reveals that the combination of vendor-material generating the highest defect quantity varies by plants location.
 For example, in Hingham, where the overall defect quantity is highest, the combination of FeedFish and Raw materials results to the most defects.
 Conversely, in Charles City, the combination of Linklinks and Corrugate has the highest defect quantity.
 These variances may suggest possible differences in plant operations, manufacturing processes, or the level of vendor support by region.

 # Recommendation
-1.Implement process optimization strategies at plants like Riverside, Charles City, and Twin Rocks to minimize downtime and enhance operational efficiency.
+1. Implement process optimization strategies at plants like Riverside, Charles City, and Twin Rocks to minimize downtime and enhance operational efficiency.
 2. Introduce stricter quality checks for material types to minimize defects and downtime.
 3. Consider sourcing for alternative vendors for material types such as Corrugate and Raw Materials, which significantly contribute to downtime and defects, to improve overall material quality and reduce operational inefficiencies.
 4. Conduct regular vendor audits for vendors with high rates of defects and downtime, focusing on enhancing their performance and ensuring compliance with quality standards.
 5. Investigate the factors contributing to poor performance for combination of vendor-material/ vendor-plant and address these issues to prevent recurrence.

 # Conclusion
 This analysis provides a comprehensive overview of supplier performance at Enterprise Ltd., highlighting key insights into the vendors, material types, and plants contributing the most to defects and downtime.
 The insights from this analysis enables us to monitor the quality of goods thereby reducing downtime by helping us identify the suppliers providing bad quality goods.
 By addressing these areas, the company can reduce defects, minimize downtime, and improve the overall operation.